November 13

 Brand Name

-Brand names are worth more simply because of the perceived value.
+Brand names are worth more simply because of their perceived value.
 Like clothing brands, early adopters such as Warrior, Nike & Brine have solidified themselves in the market at a specific price.

 Most of these sticks fall in “normal” lacrosse stick pricing.
 Lacrosse has also positioned itself as a sport for the middle to upper class, which can inflate the prices because the customers are willing to pay for it, similar to hockey.